Vietnam.vn - Nền tảng quảng bá Việt Nam

 The French economy has one of the largest structural deficits in the developed world.
 Government spending consumes nearly 60% of GDP and, with a tax-to-GDP ratio of 45%, France ranks second among OECD countries in the amount of money the government takes out of the economy.

-With no room for further tax increases, nor any hope of borrowing more, France has overtaken Italy to become the world’s third-largest national debtor – at least measured by debt rather than as a percentage of output – and is behind only the much larger economies of the US and Japan.
+There is no scope for higher taxes, nor can it hope to borrow much more.
+France has overtaken Italy to become the world’s third-largest national debtor – at least measured by debt rather than as a percentage of output – and is behind only the much larger economies of the US and Japan.

-Rating agencies have also expressed concern about France’s rising debt levels.
-In May, Fitch downgraded France’s debt to “AA-.”
-“Political stalemate and (sometimes violent) social movements pose risks to President Macron’s reform agenda and could create pressure for a more expansionary fiscal policy or risk reversing previous reforms,” the agency noted.
+Rating agencies have also expressed concern about France's rising debt levels.
+In May, Fitch downgraded France's debt to "AA-".
+"Political gridlock and sometimes violent social movements pose risks to President Macron's reform agenda and could create pressure for a more expansionary fiscal policy or risk reversing previous reforms," the agency noted.

-President Macron has almost succeeded in his pension reform.
-Despite hundreds of protests, Paris finally bit the bullet and fixed the official retirement age at 64, using a constitutional privilege (Article 49.3) that allows the bill to be passed without a vote in the National Assembly, and will be implemented later this year.
+President Macron has almost succeeded in reforming the pension system.
+Despite hundreds of protests, Paris has finally had to bite the bullet and raise the official retirement age to 64, using a constitutional privilege (Article 49.3) that allows the bill to be passed without a vote in the National Assembly, and will be implemented later this year.

 But now his administration is struggling to respond to the riots that have lasted since last weekend.

-Unlike his predecessors, President Macron cannot respond to a weekend of unrest with a new round of spending, analysts say, because he does not have the financial space to do so.
+Analysts say that unlike his predecessors, President Macron cannot respond to a weekend of riots with a new round of additional spending.
+He does not have the financial space to do so.

 He is even planning to cut spending over the next few years to try to ease the current situation and bring the budget back into balance.
 But that is expected to only make the problems in the most deprived areas worse.